microsoft/fluentui/packages/react-divider/Spec.md

   children?: any;

-  /* A divider can have a overriding color */ color?: string;
+  /* A divider can have a overriding border color */ color?: string;

-  /* important will emphasis the content */ important?: boolean;
+  /* A divider can be classified as important to emphasize its content */ important?: boolean;

   inset?: boolean;

-  /* The size is a multiplier value for the size */ size?: SizeValue;

-  /* A divider can be horizontal (default) or verticle*/ vertical?: boolean;
+  /* A divider can be horizontal (default) or vertical*/ vertical?: boolean;

   /* Overrides for custom appearances */
   height?: string;
   width?: string;

   fontSize?: string;
   fontWeight?: string;
   fontColor?: string;

   margin?: string;
+  marginTop?: string;
+  marginBottom?: string;
+  marginLeft?: string;
+  marginRight?: string;

+  borderStyle?: string;
+  borderSize?: string | number;
 }
 ```